Devraj2010isme/BetterSaveinstance/README.md

 # Description
 A script for Roblox executors that converts the game you are in to a file you can open in Roblox Studio.
-(Fork UniversalSynSaveInstance with some changes such as fixing gethiddenproperty (terrain, etc) and more).
+(Fork of UniversalSynSaveInstance with some changes such as fixing gethiddenproperty (terrain, etc) and more).
 I'll try to keep this up to date with the original.

 # Loadstring